 Those individuals wishing to testify at the hearing, will need to fill out and submit a "Request to Speak" card on August 19 before the public hearing begins, which will be after the staff report presentation by City staff.
 The Project Applicant will be asked to speak first and they may speak up to 15 minutes (including rebuttal time), then a representative spokesperson for the organized opposition (if there is one) may speak for 15 minutes (including rebuttal time).
 Using the "Request to Speak" card system, individuals will be called up to testify in groups of 3 or 5 in the order in which their speaker cards were submitted.
 Each speaker will be limited to 3 minutes each if there are more than 3 speakers or 5 minutes each if there are less.
-Those individuals in the Sam Pipes Room will need to come up to the City Council Chambers in order to testify.
-Individuals will only be allowed to address the Commission once during the public hearing.
-If by the end of the first night all individuals who have submitted speaker cards have had a chance to speak and rebuttals have taken place, the public testimony portion of the public hearing can be closed and Planning Commission discussion and deliberation can begin.
-There will be no City staff report on the 2nd or 3rd nights (if needed)-only public testimony and Planning Commission deliberation.
+Those individuals in the Sam Pipes Room will need to address the Commission once during the public hearing.
+If by the end of the first night all individuals who have submitted speaker cards have not spoken, then the public hearing will be continued to the 2nd night.
+When all those who have submitted speaker cards have had a chance to speak and rebuttals have taken place, the public testimony portion of the public hearing can be closed and Planning Commission discussion and deliberation can begin.
+There will be no City staff report on the 2nd nights (if needed)-only public testimony and Planning Commission deliberation.